 - 1. The game should be played between 2 teams of 7 players each.
 Five players are required to avoid a forfeit. - 2.
-The game shall be played under the supervision of 3 officials.
-For the NYSPHSAA state championship tournament, the game shall be played under the supervision of 4 officials. - 3.
+The game shall be played under the supervision of 3 officials. - 3.
 A speaking captain must be selected to make all decisions and shall be the only one who addresses the officials. - 4.
 Team representatives, including players, substitutes, replaced players, coaches, trainers, and other persons affiliated with the team are subject to the rules of the game, and shall be governed by decisions of officials assigned to the game.